What to Expect

 MANY would describe the worship at St Michael and All Saints as theatrical.
 And they wouldn’t be wrong.
 The Mass here is a great drama—not in the sense of performance or pretence, but in its expressiveness, depth, and ability to draw people in.

-The service unfolds with words from holy Scripture, the singing of chants, and the choreographed movement of ministers in richly decorated vestments—each element playing its part in the unfolding drama of worship.
+A High Mass typically lasts around an hour and a half.
+The service is shaped by words from holy Scripture, the singing of chants, and the choreographed movement of ministers in richly decorated vestments—each element playing its part in the unfolding drama of worship.
 Processions mark different moments of the liturgy, incense rises as prayers are offered, and bells sound at special points in the service.
-The music—whether plainsong, polyphony, or the powerful sound of the organ—shapes the rhythm of worship.
-Together, these elements create an experience rich in splendour and wonder.
+The music—whether plainsong, polyphony, or the powerful sound of the organ—contributes to an experience rich in splendour and wonder.

 HOW much someone participates is entirely up to them.
 The service is designed to draw people in, but engagement looks different for everyone.
 Some may prefer simply to watch and listen, while others will feel at home joining in with spoken responses and actions.
 There’s no “wrong” way to be part of a service at St Michael and All Saints.
 People are invited to come as they are, with no pressure or expectation.